FrankHB/pl-docs/en-US/calling-for-language-features.md

 (Rationale and examples TBD.)

+# Why not ...

+Here are some example to illustrate how existing languages is not satisfiying for the requirments.
+Each one should have one or more pros to be endorsed.

+## A brief requirements list

+The following list are properties a needed language shall meet.
+Some languages superseded by them are also explicitly listed.

+* (A) The language has a specification independently to the implementations.
+This makes it supersedes many toy languages.
+	* (A.1) Further, the specification is normative.
+This makes it supersedes many "scripting languages".
+	* (A.2) Further, the language has a formal grammer.
+		* (A.2.1) Further, the language allows free form grammar, which makes the leading whitespaces insignificant in the lexical form.
+This makes it supersedes languages like Python and Haskell.
+		* (A.2.2) Further, the language allows identification of a well-defined context-free set from the rules, as the syntaic grammar.
+This makes it supersedes ISO C (for context-sensitive *declarator* syntaxes) and ISO C++ (like ISO C and more on vexing parse).
+	* (A.3) Further, the specification has a formal model to specify its semantics.
+This makes it supersedes most languages other than some Lisp dialects.
+	* (A.4) Further, the specification of the program in the language is free from concrete translation forms.
+This makes it supersedes languages like Java (explicitly mandatory of bytecode "compiled to" the input of JVM) and PicoLisp.
+* (B) The language allows variables and procedural abstraction.
+This makes it supersedes languages like Brainfuck and Unlambda.
+	* (B.1) Further, the language uses lexical scoping by default.
+This makes it supersedes to languages using dynamic scoping like PicoLisp and Emacs Lisp.
+	* (B.2) Further, the language guarantees proper tail calls.
+This makes it supersedes to some languages impossible to implement it practically (like Java).
+This also makes it supersedes most other languages which do not mandate it (most languages other than R<sup>n</sup>RS Scheme, Kernel and a few more).
+		* (B.2.1) Further, such tail recursive forms do not need specifically syntactic notation used in the source code.
+This makes it supersedes languages like PicoLisp and Clojure.
+	* (B.3) Further, the language support first-class environments.
+This makes it supersedes most languages other than Kernel and PicoLisp.
+* (C) The language can support various computational effects with first-class objects.
+	* (C.1) The language is not free of side effects.
+This makes it superseded any "purely" functional languages like ML family (Standard ML, OCaml, F#, ...) and Haskell.
+	* (C.2) Further, the language allows first-class side effects appertaining the use of first-class objects.
+This makes it supersedes most languages other than ISO C++, which allows side effects along with lifetime of objects in the language.
+* (D) The language is homoiconic.
+This makes it supersedes most languages other than Lisp or Forth dialects.
+	* (D.1) The language does not have phases limitations.
+This makes it supersedes recent Scheme dialects since R<sup>5</sup>RS Scheme.
+	* (D.2) Further, it does not separate namespaces.
+This makes it supersedes Lisp-2 dialects like Common Lisp.
+* (E) The language allows a clear DAG of ownership in resource management, which means it does not have features to necessity a GC in the conforming implementation.
+This makes it supersedes most languages other than ISO C, ISO C++, Rust and a few more.

+## Kernel

+It meets most requirements above but C.2 and E.

+Comparaitvely, some laguages fail strictly more:

+* Scheme fails additionally at B.3 and D.1.
+* PicoLisp fails additionally at A.1, A.3, A.4, B.1 and B.2.1.

+## ISO C++

+It meets many requirements above but A.2.2, A.3, B.2, B.3, D and D.1 (when D.2 is worked around by omission of *class-key* in some type names).

+Comparaitvely, some laguages fail strictly more with exception of A.2.2:

+* ISO C fails additionally at C.2 and D.2 (on type names).
+* Rust fails additionally at A.1.
+* Java fails additionally at A.4, C.2, D.2 (on type names) and E, but not A.2.2.
+* C# fails additionally at C.2 and E, but not A.2.2.

 # Conclusions

 While there are languages and implementations following criteria of one or more of the desired fatures above, no one have all of them.
 So a new language is required.